zingolabs/zingo-mobile/README.md

-# Zecwallet Android and iOS apps
+# Zingo Android and iOS apps

 **WARNING!
 These apps are currently experimental!**
 Do not use these apps in production.